Steve Young: Business career

-In 1994, Young received a Juris Doctor (J.D.) from BYU's J. Reuben Clark Law School.
+In 1994, Young earned a Juris Doctor (J.D.) from BYU's J. Reuben Clark Law School.

 In 2000, Young gave the opening prayer at the Republican National Convention.

-In 2007, Young co-founded Huntsman Gay Global Capital (HGGC), with billionaire industrialist Jon M. Huntsman and former Bain Capital executive Robert C. Gay.
-After being involved in business ventures with the private equity firm, he has continued to serve as a managing director.
+In 2007, Young co-founded Huntsman Gay Global Capital (HGGC) with billionaire industrialist Jon M. Huntsman and former Bain Capital executive Robert C. Gay.
+After being involved in business ventures with the private equity firm, Young continued to serve as a managing director.

 In 2011, Young was one of several notable BYU athletes and coaches who appeared in the school's "Real Cougar" advertising campaign, which featured the individuals telling an actual cougar about being a "real cougar".
 In one of the ads, Young poked fun at himself: